garrandall/popular-music-data/tracks/broken-wings-mr--mister.md

 Baby, don't understand
 Why we can't just hold on to each other's hands?
 This time might be the last if fear unless
-I make it all too clear I need you so, ohh
+I make it all too clear I need you so, oh

 Take these broken wings